-Test B had the greatest number of participants with 24.
+Test B had the greatest number of participants with 22.
 As with test A there was a greater degree of correlation of % cover against population mean compared with the image analysis.
-A total of 62% of labs (15 out of the 24) consistently produced Z-scores of less than 2.0, which is regarded as a 'pass'.
-The remaining 9 labs failed between 1 and 3 quadrats.
-The largest range of % covers per quadrat was a range of 30.9% cover recorded in quadrats 6 and 14.
-The lowest range of % cover estimates was for quadrats 3 and 4 differing considerably from the results seen in test A.
+A total of 68% of participants (15 out of the 22) consistently produced Z-scores of less than 2.0, which is regarded as a 'pass'.
+The remaining 9 labs failed between 1 and 5 quadrats.
+The largest range of % covers per quadrat was a range of 85% cover recorded in quadrat 15 (it is unclear at this stage if this was a typing error or misuse of the methodology).
+The lowest range of % cover estimates was for quadrat 4 differing considerably from the results seen in test A.

-Consistent with test A, test B also showed a higher degree of deviation from the image analysis results compared with the population mean, with all 24 laboratories failing at least two quadrats and an overall pass rate of only 64% compared with a pass rate of 96% using Z-score from the population mean.
-Laboratory MA2018b had the greatest number of 'fails', a total of 11 for comparisons against % cover from ImageJ.
-Method Balso resulted in the highest level of deviation from % cover as calculated by ImageJ.
+Consistent with test A, test B also showed a higher degree of deviation from the image analysis results compared with the population mean, with all 24 participants failing at least one quadrat and an overall pass rate of only 68% compared with a pass rate of 96% using Z-score from the population mean.
+Laboratory MA2103c had the greatest number of 'fails', a total of 12 for comparisons against % cover from ImageJ.
+Method B also resulted in the highest level of deviation from % cover as calculated by ImageJ.